Golden-Sun-Li/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- NLP in Social Media
+- NLP in Social Media <br>
-- Multimodal Natural Language Processing: Vision-based Multi-turn Dialogue / Video-based Speech Dialogue
+- Multimodal Natural Language Processing: Vision-based Multi-turn Dialogue / Video-based Speech Dialogue <br>
-- Commonsense Reasoning for MRC (Machine Reading Comprehension)
+- Commonsense Reasoning for MRC (Machine Reading Comprehension) <br>

 # Education to show in About widget
 education: